DPDFNet: Boosting DeepFilterNet2 via Dual-Path RNN: Experimental Results

 To address this, we performed an additional fine-tuning stage with batch size of 1, continuous input segments of 30-40~sec, and 5,000 iterations at a fixed learning rate of 1e-5.
 This procedure encourages the model to better handle long-term temporal dependencies and transitions between speech and non-speech regions encountered in real-time operation.

 Following this fine-tuning, all our proposed models exhibited markedly improved stability during continuous inference.
 A quantitative comparison, with and without this fine-tuning, on our evaluation set is provided in Table~\ref{tab:overall_results}.
+A representative qualitative example is shown in Fig.~\ref{fig:fine_tuning_case}, where the benefit of the fine-tuning stage is most evident around the transition from extended non-speech segment to speech.